gregvan/kickoff_tailwind/README.md

 ## How it works

 When creating a new rails app simply pass the template filename and ruby extension through.
-I opt for esbuild instead of the default importmap configuration for JavaScript.
+Andy opted for esbuild instead of the default importmap configuration for JavaScript.

 ```bash
 $ rails new sample_app -j esbuild -m template.rb